 Growing up, Terry’s Chocolate Orange always meant that the festive season had really arrived.
 There was nothing quite like cracking one of those blue boxes open, and if you got the orange core in the centre?
 Amazing.

 So, this Terry’s Chocolate Orange Cake Recipe is a celebration of those little blue boxes.
+If you are a lover of chocolate oranges ,I mean who isn’t then you might want to wonder over to my no bake chocolate orange cheesecake recipe.

 I originally posted this recipe almost two years ago as a way of using up leftover Christmas chocolate oranges (leftover chocolate?
 Ha!).
 That feels like a blogging life time ago now, you can see the original post here: Chocolate Orange Layer Cake.